Benazepril Hydrochloride (ben-AZ-e-pril hye-droe-KLOR-ide), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 - Ask your doctor before you use medicines, supplements, or salt substitutes that contain potassium.

 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, heart disease, dehydration, low blood pressure, or low blood volume.
-Tell your doctor if you have diabetes, gout, mineral imbalance (high or low calcium, magnesium, phosphorus, potassium, or sodium in the blood), or a history of asthma.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart disease, high cholesterol or fats in the blood, or low blood pressure.
+Tell your doctor if you have diabetes, gout, a mineral imbalance (high or low calcium, magnesium, potassium, or sodium in the blood), or a history of asthma or allergies.
 Tell your doctor if you have a collagen-vascular disease such as lupus or scleroderma.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate

 - Confusion, weakness, trouble breathing, numbness or tingling in your hands, feet, or lips